Necessary Properties of High-Quality Recommendations in E-commerce

 A recommendation system should cover recommendations for the whole product base in the store.
 Good coverage makes the store more predictable, does not disrupt the usual user experience and increases the impact of recommendations.

-It’s challenging to achieve adequate coverage level when system provides recommendations only for the most popular products or do not provide recommendations for the new products.
+It’s challenging to achieve sufficient coverage level when system provides recommendations only for the most popular products or do not provide recommendations for the new products.
 It is extremely difficult to get complete coverage when store managers have to manually match connections between categories and products.

 If there are no or insufficient recommendations for some products, buyers who are used to recommendations will be forced to find and use other, even if less convenient, tools.
 It is harder to use several tools than one, so buyers may abandon recommendations.